The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Exactly right.

-All the while the president was trying to sound Reagan-esque.
+All the while, the president was trying to sound Reagan-esque.

-And of course he's got assistance.
+And of course, he's got assistance.

 State control media right in there trying to draw comparisons between Ronaldus Magnus and Barack Obama.

-And Stengel was asked to explain this.
+And Stingle was asked to explain this.

-The cover is why Obama loves Reagan.
+The cover is Why Obama Loves Reagan.

 They never actually met, but I like to think they'd have a good time if they were sitting down at the White House together.